unboundsecurity/unbound-sample-code/general/auth_with_client_certificate/README.md

-# Authenticate using client certificate without password
+# Authenticate using a Client Certificate without a Password

-Samples to login and perform encrypt operation using client certificate without the need to supply password
+Sample code is provided to login and perform a encryption operation using a client certificate without the need to supply a password.

-## prerequisites
+## Prerequisites

-1. Default user's password must be enpty. (not set)
+- Default user's password must be empty (i.e., not set).
-2. Client certificate PFX file availabe
+- Client certificate PFX file
-3. An existing key in UKC to encrypt with
+- An existing key in UKC (to be used for encryption).
-3. Optional: If you want to validate server certificate, UKC Server CA pem file availabe and installed into the Trusted ROOT CA directory of Current User Certificates
+- (Optional) Validating the server certificate requires that UKC Server CA *pem* file, and that it is installed in the Trusted ROOT CA directory of current user certificates.

+## Usage

+1. Compile the code.
+2. Run it.